lenochware/ftpdeploy/README.md

 # Ftp-Deploy
-Deploy your project on the production server, using ftp.
+Deploy your project on the production server, using FTP (SFTP, FTPS).

-See the differences between development and production server and upload changes with one click.
+Show differences between development and production server and upload changes with one click.

 ### Features

-* Preview of modified files, select which files do you want upload
+* Preview of changes (diff between deployment and production version)
-* Deploy log with your comment
+* Choose files to deploy or deploy everything
-* Support deploy over ftp, sftp, ftps and local filesystem
+* Deployment over ftp, sftp, ftps protocols or to local filesystem
-* You can specify include/exclude files pattern in configuration
+* You can include/exclude files for deployment in your project

 ### Example of configuration file `config/myproject.php`